Email, the most flexible and universal messaging medium, continues to adapt to an evolving marketplace. Consider the stats:

 You get their email address and using the marketing automation workflow, you can set up an email sequence.
 When they first download it, you can automatically send a welcome email sequence followed by other emails to further nurture your leads.

-Here’s a basic example of a marketing automation workflow explained in a few steps.
+Here’s a basic marketing automation example explained in a few steps.

 When you send a welcome automation email sequence, you get the chance to introduce your business.
 You get to explain to them a little more about your product and service.

-With the marketing automation tool, you don’t have to send the hit button manually.
+With email marketing automation software, you don’t have to send the hit button manually.
 When someone signs up for the form, the welcome email is triggered automatically.

 For your marketing strategy to be effective, it’s crucial to segment your audiences on various factors.
 These factors include location, age, gender, buying interest, past records, and much more.